Matter & Substance

 • Keeping your financials clean.
 If your business is not large enough to support an internal accountant, outsourcing monthly accounting work is a way to stay within budget while keeping up with your financial reporting.

 • Investing in your management team.
 Ideally, your management team should be able to run your business in your absence.
-Investing your time and resources into building strong leadership will ease any concerns a potential buyer may have about future revenue streams and growth potential.
+Putting your time and resources toward building strong leadership will ease concerns a potential buyer may have about future revenue streams and growth potential.

 • Fine-tuning your systems and processes.
-The cleaner your software, systems, processes, and procedures are to follow, the easier continuing business operations with minimal interruptions will be for a buyer post-close.
+The cleaner your software, systems, processes, and procedures are to follow, the easier it will be for a buyer to continue business operations with minimal interruptions post-close.

 • Creating wealth.
-Be careful to avoid common pitfalls (discussed later) that can diminish or consume, rather than create, wealth from your business.
+Avoid common pitfalls that can diminish or consume, rather than create, wealth from your business.
+(More on that later.)

 Complete your due diligence

 A sophisticated buyer will include legal documentation, financial reporting, management team, operational processes, and IT systems in their due diligence.
-Some sellers will engage advisors to perform sell-side due diligence to identify any financial, legal, or operational areas of concern that may arise during the transaction.
+Some sellers will engage advisors to do sell-side due diligence to identify financial, legal, or operational areas of concern that may come up during the deal.

-A little anticipatory diligence will go a long way in allowing management to address these matters prior to going to market, saving everyone the frustration and headaches that accompany failed transactions later.
+A little proactive diligence can help management to address these issues before going to market, saving everyone the frustration and headaches of failed transactions later.

-Throughout the years, your tax advisors have stressed the importance of minimizing your overall tax liability by maximizing the cash available from your business to fund your lifestyle.
-This is excellent advice—until you are trying to sell your business.
+Your tax advisors likely have stressed the importance of minimizing your overall tax liability by maximizing the cash available from your business to fund your lifestyle.
+This is excellent advice — until you are trying to sell your business.

-In the years preceding the sale, pay special attention to making it most attractive—this might mean paying a little extra in taxes to avoid artificially lowering profits or taking too much cash out of the business to fund your lifestyle.
+In the years preceding a sale, pay special attention to making it most attractive.
+This might mean paying a little more in taxes to avoid artificially lowering profits or taking too much cash out of the business to fund your lifestyle.

-And for the unavoidable personal expenses: remember to document, document, document!
-The due diligence of a buyer will often allow for adding back to EBITDA (earnings before interest, taxes, depreciation, and amortization) one-time or non-recurring expenses and clearly documented personal expenses.
-Without documentation, there are no add backs.
+And for the necessary personal expenses: remember to document, document, document.
+The buyer’s due diligence will often allow for adding back to EBITDA (earnings before interest, taxes, depreciation, and amortization) one-time or non-recurring expenses and clearly documented personal expenses.
+Without documentation, there are no add-backs.

 View your business as a buyer

 From a buyer’s perspective, one of the main concerns is whether the business will continue to thrive without you.
-Any steps you can take prior to sale to maximize continued cash-flow will maximize stakeholder value, and in turn maximize the purchase price.
+Any steps you can take before a sale to maximize continued cash flow will also maximize stakeholder value — and the purchase price.

-Do not discount the impact the right tax, advisory and wealth management team, as well as the right succession plan, can have on getting the most out of your business.
-Give us a call today to help, and stay tuned for how to invest your proceeds next!
+Do not underestimate the impact the right tax, advisory, and wealth management team, as well as the right succession plan, can have on getting the most out of your business.
+Talk to one of our experts today to learn more about our transaction advisory services.